Harris Corporation: History

 Harris Corporation developed a Hand Held Computer for use during the address canvassing portion of the 2010 United States census.
 Secured access via a fingerprint swipe guaranteed that only the verified user had access to the unit.
 A GPS capacity was integral to the daily address management and the transfer of information that was gathered.
 Of major importance was the security and integrity of the personal and private information of the populace.

 In January 2011, Harris re-opened its Calgary, Alberta avionics operation, Harris Canada Inc..
 The expanded facility's operations include among others the support of the work to be completed under the company's six-year, $273 million (CAD) services contract with the Government of Canada for the CF-18 Avionics Optimized Weapon System Support (OWSS) program.

 In December 2012, Harris Corporation sold its broadcast equipment operations to the Gores Group which operated as Harris Broadcast and is now GatesAir.
 Harris received $225M for the transaction, exactly half of what it paid seven years earlier for Leitch Technology, its final acquisition for the Broadcast division.

 On May 29, 2015, the purchase of competitor Exelis Inc. was finalized, almost doubling the size of the original company.

 In July 2015, Harris Corporation sold its healthcare division, Harris Healthcare Solutions, to NantHealth.

 In January 2017, Harris sold its government IT services division to Veritas Capital for $690 million.
 After being acquired by Veritas, this business was renamed Peraton.

 In October 2018 Harris announced an all-stock "merger of equals" with New York-based L3 Technologies, to be closed (subject to approvals) in mid-2019.
 The new company, called L3 Harris Technologies, Inc., is based in Melbourne, Florida.

 In 2019, Elbit Systems of America, the American division of the Israeli Elbit Systems, agreed to purchase Harris's night vision product line for $350 million, contingent on the completion of Harris's merger with L3.
 Federal regulations had required that Harris divest its night vision business as L3 already had its own night vision business and merger between the two companies would effectively eliminate competition in the industry.
 That purchase closed in September 2019, and Harris Night Vision was subsequently renamed Elbit Systems of America - Night Vision.

-In 2021, CEO sold almost 200 million dollars' worth of stock.